Micklefield railway station: Services

-Monday to Saturday there is a half-hourly service calling at all stations to Leeds westbound and alternately to York (express) and Hull via Selby eastbound.
+Monday to Saturday, there is a half-hourly service calling at all stations to Leeds westbound and alternately to York (express) and Hull via Selby eastbound.
 Alternate Leeds-bound trains run through to Halifax via Bradford Interchange - this service commenced at the winter 2019 timetable change and serves South Milford and Selby, then runs express to Brough and Hull.
+Only a small number of trains towards York (in the early morning and late evening) serve the neighbouring station at Church Fenton, as this is primarily served by the York to Blackpool service that doesn't stop here.

 On Sundays, there are two trains per hour to Leeds and one each to York and Selby.
 The through trains to Blackpool North via Preston that formerly called here on Sundays no longer do so and passengers wishing to travel there must change at Leeds.